Self-Publishing Info - Kris Waldherr Art and Words: the official site of bestselling author Kris Waldherr

 As for bookstores, I didn’t do outreach beyond trade reviews except for sending an ARC to Barnes & Noble—I only had so many time and resources.
 In terms of profitability, it made more sense to focus on libraries, where I made nearly three times as much per book sale.
 I also thought Unnatural Creatures would be a great fit for library reading groups.
 Plus no returns to worry about!

-Q. You got a few trade reviews for Unnatural Creatures.
+Q. You got a trade reviews for Unnatural Creatures.
 I want to know how you managed that.

 A. Ah, trade reviews, the bane of authors everywhere!
 They can really make or break a book.
 To be honest, I think I had an easier time getting trade reviews because I’m traditionally published.
 I also understood that Unnatural Creatures was a more literary book—ie, would need strong trade reviews to gain eyeballs and sales.